AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 2. Cerebro displays the list
 3. User requests to delete one or more company/companies in the list by index/indices
 4. Cerebro asks the user to confirm the deletion
-5. User Confirm
+5. User Confirms
-6. Cerebro deletes the specified company/companies and shows a success message
+6. Cerebro deletes the specified company/companies

     Use case ends.